eugenecyyeh/PD3.0-analyzer/README.md

 This is a modified version from the extension of [USB PD(Biphase Mark Code)](https://github.com/saleae/hla-usb-pd) on the Saleae store.
-Code structure and most variants come from there since I'm not a software guy.
+Code structure and most variants come from there since I'm not familiar with python.

 This extension fixed some problems I met on debugging:
    1. Decode VDOs including VESA DP/TBT ALT mode but exclude user's defined ALT mode.